factorial-io/scotty/readme.md

 * It provides a REST-Api to administer the lifecycle of apps located in the `/apps`-folder
-* It scans the folder on a regular basis and updates the states of the apps
+* It scans the apps-folder on a regular basis and updates the states of the apps
-* it also checks if apps are running longer thant their configured TTL and kill them, if necessary
+* it also checks if apps are running longer than their configured TTL and kill them, if necessary
 * the server provides a svelte-based UI, so you can interact with the API from the browser.
-You need to login using the same access-token
+You need to log in using the same access-token
 * It allows you to create new apps based on a bunch of files and a docker- compose.yml-file.
 It will automtically create a `docker-compose.override.yml` file for your app so it can be reached from the outside.